-The main components of income for the Council, as summarised in the table below are non-ring fenced government grants and non-domestic rates which are directed by the Scottish Government and not considered a significant risk as the process for receipt of this income is not complex and can be verified 100%.
-The significant risk is pinpointed to the recognition of grant income (excluding non ring fenced government grants).
-Council tax, non-domestic rates, housing rent and trading services harbour income are set through the annual budget process, with no management judgement therefore have a low risk of fraud.
-Similarly, other Service Income includes fees and charges across all Services, which are set through formal approval processes, with no history of fraud or error.
+The main component of income for the Council, as summarised in the table below is the revenue support grant which is directed by the Scottish Government and is not considered a significant risk as the process for receipt of this income is not complex and the balance can be confirmed in full.
+Council tax, non-domestic rates and housing rent income are set, scrutinised and approved through the annual budget process.
+Similarly, other Service Income includes fees and charges across all Services, are set through formal approval processes, and we have noted no history of fraud or error.
+We have identified the significant risk as the recognition of grant income (excluding non ring fenced government grants).